 Veteran Outreach Support (VOS) accommodates veterans of the United Kingdom and their families by providing centers that can serve as a home where they can come at certain times when they need the support of any kind whether psychological or fiscal, or just for a cup of coffee and a chat.

-Ex members of the British Armed Forces and Reserves and other British military body has access to this support.
+Ex members of the British Armed Forces and Reserves and other British military bodies have access to this support.

-They have an office permanent at the Royal Maritime Club where veterans can access free weekly services, and the other special services that are open once every month on every third Wednesdays, for five hours, from 12 noon until 5 o’clock in the evening.
+They have an office permanent at the Royal Maritime Club where veterans can access free weekly services, and the other special services that are open once every month on every third Wednesday for five hours from 12:00to 17:00hrs.

-Since then, the Veteran Outreach Support has been making this service obtainable and accessible to UK servicemen.
+Since then, the Veteran Outreach Support has been making this service obtainable and accessible to all UK service personnel.

-The Veteran Outreach Service proudly has a team of clinicians at their disposal, which specializes mainly on mental health and how it is related to the service of soldiers.
+The Veteran Outreach Support has a team of clinicians at their disposal, who specialise in mental health and know how to relate the service to the armed forces.